Do Go On - 127 - Escape From Colditz Castle

 It's invisible.

-Amazing that the Geneva Convention had been respected up until this point.
+Geneva Convention had been respected up until this point,

-And all those that escaped and were recaptured simply returned to cold.
+and all those that escaped and were recaptured simply returned to coldids.

-But in 1943, Hitler made it decree that any enemy soldier caught out of his uniform
+But in 1943, Hitler made a decree that any enemy soldier caught out of his uniform

 So this made escape attempts much more dangerous.

-A man who was not afraid of this ruling was British men, Michael Sinclair, who had escaped
+A man who was not afraid of this ruling was Britishman Michael Sinclair

-It had be noticed that he looked a lot like amazingly again.
+It had been noticed that he looked a lot like, amazingly again,

 German guard commander, a German guard commander that everyone called Franz Joseph.